lanl/PyBNF/docs/installation.rst

 PyBNF is designed to work with simulators present in the BioNetGen software suite, version 2.3, available for download from the `BioNetGen`_ website.
 Note that for Linux distributions other than Ubuntu, the pre-built binary is unreliable, and it is necessary to rebuild BioNetGen from source.
-For Windows, Perl must be installed separately as part of BioNetGen installation; the developers recommend `ActivePerl`_.
+For Windows, Perl must be installed separately, as described :ref:`above <windows_install>`.
 The current BioNetGen distribution includes support for both network-based simulations and network-free simulations.

 .. _set_bng_path: